Fleeing to Canada from the U.S. | Pictures | Reuters

 A woman who told police that she and her family were from Sudan is taken into custody by Royal Canadian Mountemore

-A man carries a child as a group that claimed to be from Syria crosses the U.S.-Canada border into Hemmingfordmore

-A man who told police he was from Mauritania drops on his knees as he arrives at the U.S.-Canada border into Hmore
+A man who told police he was from Mauritania drops to his knees with his arms raised, asking for asylum.
+REUTmore

-An RCMP officer waits as a group that claimed to be from Syria arrives at the U.S.-Canada border in Hemmingformore

-A group that claimed to be from Turkey crosses the U.S.-Canada border illegally leading into Hemmingford, Quebmore
+The Mauritanian man then fell and needed to be helped up the hill at the U.S.-Canada border into Hemmingford. more

 A man who told police that he was from Sudan is taken into custody by Royal Canadian Mounted Police (RCMP) offmore